dubschro/odroid-n2/README.md

   * [odroid-n2-overlock.dts](resources/odroid-n2-overlock.dts) **UNTESTED** Source for the above
   * The mainline kernel already *"overclocks"* the non plus variant to some degree via the base ```meson-g12b-s922x.dtsi``` that is used for many arm sbc.
-I *assume* the mainline cpu voltage and frequencies work with the n2, and I have created created the n2 overclock overlay based on the stock hardkernel kernel's additional a73 clock of 2004.
+I *assume* the mainline cpu voltage and frequencies work with the n2, but I do not own one to test with.
+    I have created created the n2 overclock overlay based on the stock hardkernel kernel's additional a73 mhz/mv for the 2004 speed from the stock device tree.
 * [extlinux.conf](resources/extlinux.conf) A /boot/extlinux/extlinux.conf for mainline u-boot file as a starting point

 # What works?